 Watch the video above with family or friends to see what ER is doing in places like Ecuador, South Africa and the Philippines.
-You’ll see the opportunity to launch two new Dream Centers in the Philippines that will bring life-changing impact to vulnerable kids.
+You’ll see the opportunity to launch new Dream Centers in the Philippines that will bring life-changing impact to vulnerable kids.

 Mandy Knight is inviting anyone connected to or interested in ER Canada’s work to join the virtual dinner.

 “Welcome to Extreme Response Canada’s Virtual Dinner.
 We trust this event finds you healthy and happy.
 2020 has been a year like no other.
 It has been filled with uncertainty and change.
 There are few people in Canada who haven’t felt the impacts of COVID-19 restrictions.

 “This has been a challenging year for ER Canada as our supporters endure the impacts of COVID 19 restrictions, while our partners overseas are experiencing unprecedented demand for assistance.